gary-archer/oauth.websample1/README.md

 * The [Oidc-Client Library](https://github.com/IdentityModel/oidc-client-js) is used to implement the Implicit Flow
 * The [OpenId-Client Library](https://github.com/panva/node-openid-client) is used to handle API token validation
-* The [Node Cache](https://github.com/mpneuried/nodecache) is used to cache API claims keyed against tokens
 * Express is used to host both the API and the SPA content
 * Okta is used for the Authorization Server